paradigmxyz/reth/book/installation/installation.md

 NVMe drives are recommended for the best performance, with SSDs being a cheaper alternative.
 HDDs are the cheapest option, but they will take the longest to sync, and are not recommended.

+At the time of writing, syncing an Ethereum mainnet node to block 17.4M on NVMe drives takes about 50 hours, while on a GCP "Persistent SSD" it takes around 5 days.

 ### CPU

 Most of the time during syncing is spent executing transactions, which is a single-threaded operation due to potential state dependencies of a transaction on previous ones.